print logo

 Hearing Board

 The Hearing Board is a quasi-judicial panel authorized to provide relief from Sac Metro Air District regulations under certain circumstances.
-As state law requires, Hearing Board members are appointed by but act independently of the Sac Metro Air District Governing Board.
+Per state law, Hearing Board members are appointed by but act independently of the Sac Metro Air District Governing Board.
 The Hearing Board consists of a medical professional, a professional engineer, an attorney, and two members of the public.
 The Hearing Board is scheduled to meet on the 3rd Tuesday of every month at 4:00 pm in the Sac Metro Air District Offices located at 777 12th Street, Ste.
 300, Sacramento, CA.

 Members

-• VACANT - Professional Engineer
+• Earl Withycombe, Professional Engineer Member

-• VACANT - Member of the Medical Profession
+• [Vacant], Member of the Medical Profession

 Hearing Board Authority